Dial adjustment & first grind

 When the burrs are closed so that they are flush / level with each other the pointer will be between 12 and 1 on the dial lid.
 The burrs may still be able to turn against each other but no coffee will pass through.
 This “flush” setting is the practical/functional zero point of the grinder – and not when the burrs “lock” against each other.
 At that point the burrs are overlocked.

 Forcing the burrs together is potentially damaging to the grinder, as it is possible to overlock them so that they fully bind into each other, damaging the burr teeth and crushing the bearings.
 This is not necessary for any aspect of grinding and so is strongly advised against.
 When overlocked the dial / pointer will show a number less than 12, becoming potentially more damaging the lower this number is forced.

-If your burrs to bind together please contact us via the website forms and we will guide you through restoring their movement.
+If your burrs do bind together please contact us via the website contact form and we will guide you through restoring their movement.